EleutherAGI/Pipeline/README.md

 In both cases they need an input_size argument and a str name attribute for logging.
 Sklearn-type classifiers need the attributes:
-- s
-- d
-a classifier attribute and a bool whether or not the targets are discrete (binary).
+- name: identifier name for logging
+- classifier: sklearn classifier.
+Needs to have a fit and transform method.
+If transform is not available the forward methods needs to be overwritten.
+- discrete_targets: boolean to indicate whether the classifier requires binary (0 or 1) targets.
 For example
 ``` py
 class LDA(SingleStepOpt):
     def __init__(self, input_size):